jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/confidentiality/encryption-transit.md

   to our domain goes through [HTTPS](https://en.wikipedia.org/wiki/HTTPS).

-- We demand all conections to support at least TLSv1.2.
+- We demand all connections to support at least TLSv1.2.

 - [Attack Surface Manager’s (ASM)](https://app.fluidattacks.com/)